 The summer heat is brutal on your lawn, but thankfully, in-ground sprinklers are available to keep it hydrated.
 Sprinklers are perfect for those months where the rain is nowhere in sight, and with today’s automatic advancements, you don’t have to do a thing.
 Automatic sprinkler systems give your plants some much-needed relief and save you from dragging around a water hose.
 However, before you can reap the benefits of your automatic sprinkler system, you need to know how to program it.
 Here is a general overview of the process.

 Sprinkler System Controls

-Flip a switch and/or adjust the dial that allows you to program the system.
-Most systems have at least two watering schedules you can set, often labeled by numbers or letters.
-Make sure you set at least one.
+- Adjust the dial to program the sprinkler system.
+Most electronic sprinkler systems have two watering schedules labeled by numbers or letters.

-Make sure the system is on and the dials are in the right positions for automatic watering.
+- Finally, make sure the system is on and the dials are in the desired position for the ideal sprinkler schedule.

 Your Plumbing Lady Has The Answers for All of Your Sprinkler Needs

 At HEB, our fearless leader, the Plumbing Lady, knows sprinklers like the back of her hand.
 Our team can help you with all of your sprinkler needs, such as setting the timers, performing repairs, or helping to maintain your system so your lawn never goes thirsty.
 Contact our team today for more information or to schedule an appointment!